 Duke University Saves Energy with Miura Boilers

 An increasing number of colleges and universities are making the commitment to move toward sustainability and a reduced carbon footprint.
-One of the more recent large campuses to make the leap is Duke University in Durham, NC.
+One of the more recent large campuses to make the leap is Duke University in Durham, NC, which is well-known for its medical campus, the Duke University Medical System.
 This university campus chose to install 15 Miura LX-series gas-fired steam boilers as part of a $25 million renovation of its East Campus Steam Plant.

 At one time, Duke University relied almost entirely on the work of three large coal-fired boilers to supply steam and heat to campus buildings, releasing thousands of metric tons of carbon dioxide into the air each year.
 The installation of the new Miura boilers represents a reduced CO2 output of 30,000 metric tons from the days of reliance on coal.